effekt-lang/effekt/examples/features/ffi.effekt.md

 You can and should annotate the capture of your extern function as `extern <capture> def ...`

 - no capture, usually denoted as `pure`, also writable as `{}`.
-If a extern definition is annotated as `pure`, it will be considered for inlining by the compiler.
+If an extern definition is annotated as `pure`, it will be considered for inlining by the compiler.
 - if you want to allocate into a global scope (e.g. the JavaScript heap), use `global`
-- if your function performs I/O (like for example `println`), use `io` (this is the default capture)
+- if your function performs I/O (like `println`), use `io` (this is the default capture)
-- if your function captures the continuation use `async` (in the JS backend, control definitions should return a monadic value of type `async`)
+- if your function captures the continuation, use `async` (in the JS backend, control definitions should return a monadic value of type `async`)
 - of course, you can mix and match: `extern def {global, io, control} ...`

-For example the following function gets the current timestamp via the JavaScript FFI, which is an operation that is not pure (it has a side effect):
+For example, the following function gets the current timestamp via the JavaScript FFI, which is an operation that is not pure (it has a side effect):

 ```
 extern io def now(): Int =
   js "Date.now()"
 ```

-For example the `ref` and `set` functions above should have been annotated as `extern global def` as they allocate globally.
+For example, the `ref` and `set` functions above should have been annotated as `extern global def` as they allocate globally.

 If you want to add your own tracked resource `foo` of type `MyResource`, Effekt supports the following: